choudaryhussainali/FileIQ_Document-InteLLigence-BOT/README.md

-# 📚 Document Intelligence Bot
+# FileIQ - Document Intelligence Bot 📚

 *Chat with your PDFs, Word docs, and text files—powered by Llama 3 on Groq, LangChain, and Streamlit.*